fatiimajamiil/TheMealDBDessertRecipesApp/README.md

 - The Mocks folder contains the Mock Webservice, mock data responses, and a loadMockData method to load the data responses from the JSON files.

+- A design decision was made to not unit test the Views in isolation, because of their dependency on the underlying framework.
+The Views could be tested down the line with integration tests.